n0npax/n0npax.github.io/docker/index.md

 1. Because you can separate logic (data preparation, dependency install and final app) in nice way.
 2. smaller final docker images (faster pull - faster recovery)

-How can you Use multiple stages in real live:
+How can you use multiple stages in real live:
 1. Install all deps in builder
 2. build application
 3. copy artefact to final stage